 We all speak of empathizing with our users, but how many of us UI/UX-ers know that we understand our users well?
-A question that designers must answer, at the largest, to get started with trying to find the right problems to solve.
+This a question that designers must answer, at the largest, to get started with trying to find the right problems to solve.

-Designing a product or solution by understanding the needs of the users is a must if we have to build products or solutions that help in ways that solve the actual problems.
+Designing a product or solution by understanding the needs of the users is a must if we have to build products/solutions that help in ways that solve the actual problems.

 In the design process, we use a tool called Empathy Mapping to try and map all the issues that were brought up by some potential users of the product being built.
 This could also be used as part of the heuristic evaluation process to understand how well the product is doing in the hands of a user.

 Is it Necessary to Make Use of this Tool as a Part of Our Design Process?

 At Fibonalabs, we follow the human-centered design process as defined by Don Norman (one who coined the term “Experience Design”).
 We also stand by his statement that one cannot understand all kinds of users and empathy cannot be based on research done at a particular time or place.
 Ethnography does play a huge role in understanding all kinds of users.